Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Paganelli and Negi (slide 1 below) injected doses of 20-40 mg TA 40 mg/mL sub-Tenon with good results.
 We wanted to be able to visualize the resulting steroid depot and began injecting lower doses subconjunctivally.
 Subconjunctival TA has been described following cataract surgery as far back as 1966.

-Because the depot can be easily visualized under the conjunctiva, dissolution can be monitored, and it can be excised at the slit lamp if necessary.
+We prefer the subconjunctival location because the depot can be easily visualized under the conjunctiva, dissolution can be monitored (which is important), and it can be excised at the slit lamp if necessary.

 Injecting too close to the limbus increases the risk of IOP rise (slide 4 and 5).
 We have found that injecting at least 6 to 8 mm inferior to the inferior limbus is optimal.
 Tunneling the needle 1-2 mm under the conjunctiva also reduces reflux of drug when injecting.
-Injecting inferiorly, near the fornix also hides subconjunctival hemorrhages which occur from time to time,
+Injecting inferiorly, near the fornix also hides subconjunctival hemorrhages which occur from time to time (injecting with the needle bevel down reduces this).

 Avoid injecting superiorly.
 We saw one patient that had a mild IOP spike 2 months after surgery.
 The steroid depot had migrated inferiorly closer to the limbus, likely due to the effects of gravity.